 Here’s your step-by-step game plan:

-2. Reward immediately when your dog reaches you—use high-value treats like chicken or cheese, not boring kibble.
+- Reward your dog immediately when they get to you.
+Use high-value treats like chicken or cheese, not boring kibble.

-4. Gradually increase distance by one foot each day, but only if your dog’s responding with enthusiasm and speed.
+- Gradually increase distance by 1 foot each day, but only if your dog is responding with enthusiasm and speed.

 Keep sessions under three minutes.